 Show Me The Money.
 Financing Your Energy Efficiency Upgrade

-Since energy consumption has such a major impact on operating costs, effective energy management is critical to success for commercial and industrial businesses.
-Yet, despite the favorable return on investment that improved energy efficiency provides, building owners and facility managers frequently struggle to find the capital required for much-needed energy efficiency upgrades.
+Since energy consumption has such a major impact on operating costs, effective energy management is critical to success for both public and private organizations.
+Yet, despite the favorable return on investment that improved energy efficiency provides, municipalities, businesses, and schools frequently struggle to find the capital required for much-needed energy efficiency upgrades.

 That was then.
 This is now.

 Increasing global commitments to sustainability have spurred a variety of flexible – and effective – financing options for energy efficiency.
-As a result, funding opportunities exist for nearly every type of commercial building and every manner of ownership structure.
+As a result, funding opportunities exist for nearly every type of enterprise.
+You just have to find the one that’s best for you.

 Here’s an examination of some of the most popular financing options.
 You just need to find the solution that best meets your needs.